-“GATA3 is a middleman between the harmful variant and the oncogenes,” said Yue, who is also the director of the Center for Advanced Molecular Analysis at the Institute for Augmented Intelligence in Medicine.
+“GATA3 is a middleman between the harmful variant and the oncogenes,” said Yue, who is also the director of the Center for Advanced Molecular Analysis at the Institute for Artificial Intelligence in Medicine.
 These oncogenes are known to promote cell proliferation and growth of the cancer — helping explain why the Ph-like subtype is more lethal compared to other forms of ALL.

 Charting this pathway will aid future therapy design, Yue said.
 In particular, since either directly targeting GATA3 for inhibition or manipulating its enhancers through CRISPR/Cas9 genome editing could disable both downstream oncogenes, it is a promising line of study.

 Further, utilizing large genetic screens to identify influential mutations is a model that could be used in other cancer types, as many are likely to have similar genetic mechanisms that provide therapeutic opportunities, according to Yue.